-Our West Allis eye doctors provide eye health exams, routine vision care and prescription updates.
+The optometrists at our West Allis location provide eye exams, routine vision care, and prescription updates.

 We welcome patients of all ages from young children needing an eye exam before kindergarten, to young adults using their own vision insurance for the first time, to older adults concerned with age-related vision changes.

 Whether it’s a regular exam to update your prescription or you need an eye doctor’s note for tinted windows, you’ll find expert care and affordable treatments at Wisconsin Vision.